Wells Fargo Maintains Acuity Brands (AYI) Overweight Recommendation

 What are Other Shareholders Doing?

-AVPUX - Vp Ultra Fund Class I holds 11K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 12K shares, representing a decrease of 5.46%.
-The firm increased its portfolio allocation in AYI by 3.57% over the last quarter.
+SUNAMERICA SERIES TRUST - SA Dogs of Wall Street Portfolio Class 1 holds 6K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing an increase of 26.23%.
+The firm increased its portfolio allocation in AYI by 38.44% over the last quarter.

-FDETX - Fidelity Advisor Capital Development Fund Class O holds 66K shares representing 0.21% ownership of the company.
-In it's prior filing, the firm reported owning 68K shares, representing a decrease of 2.71%.
-The firm decreased its portfolio allocation in AYI by 7.38% over the last quarter.
+VSEQX - Vanguard Strategic Equity Fund Investor Shares holds 122K shares representing 0.39% ownership of the company.
+In it's prior filing, the firm reported owning 78K shares, representing an increase of 35.86%.
+The firm increased its portfolio allocation in AYI by 50.86% over the last quarter.

-Pathstone Family Office holds 6K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 7K shares, representing a decrease of 18.66%.
-The firm decreased its portfolio allocation in AYI by 99.91% over the last quarter.
+Guggenheim Variable Funds Trust - SERIES Z A holds 0K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 0K shares, representing an increase of 51.15%.
+The firm increased its portfolio allocation in AYI by 130.06% over the last quarter.

-Trexquant Investment holds 17K shares representing 0.05% ownership of the company.
-In it's prior filing, the firm reported owning 9K shares, representing an increase of 45.20%.
-The firm decreased its portfolio allocation in AYI by 99.84% over the last quarter.
+Ergoteles holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 20K shares, representing a decrease of 1,214.98%.
+The firm decreased its portfolio allocation in AYI by 91.64% over the last quarter.

-Salem Investment Counselors holds 3K shares representing 0.01% ownership of the company.
-No change in the last quarter.
+TIGRX - TIAA-CREF Growth & Income Fund Institutional Class holds 101K shares representing 0.32% ownership of the company.
+In it's prior filing, the firm reported owning 104K shares, representing a decrease of 2.62%.
+The firm increased its portfolio allocation in AYI by 6.91% over the last quarter.

 What is the Fund Sentiment?